your old stove?

 What’s the difference between a fireplace insert and a fireplace?

 A fireplace insert is basically a manufactured woodstove designed to be installed into the firebox.
 The picture below (top) is a fireplace insert.
 It is a heavy steel, airtight, manufactured stove.
+Like a stove, an insert has a mechanism to control airflow.
 The picture below (bottom) is a fireplace and not eligible for this program.

 I just bought a new woodstove and recycled my old one.
 Can I get a rebate?